 - Punitive damages

-An experienced wrongful death attorney can evaluate the circumstances of your love one’s passing and advise you of the compensation you might be entitled to.
+An experienced wrongful death attorney can evaluate the circumstances of your loved one’s passing and advise you of the compensation you might be entitled to.

 Speak with a Williamsburg wrongful death attorney right away

-If you believe you are entitled to the proceeds of a wrongful death claim, it is vital that you take the necessary steps to protect your legal claim.
-At Rutter Mills, we can pursue your wrongful death case in a compassionate manner.
+If you believe you are entitled to the proceeds of a wrongful death claim, you must take the necessary steps to protect your legal claim.
+At Rutter Mills, we can compassionately pursue your wrongful death case.
 Schedule a free consultation with Rutter Mills to learn more.